sangeetanandanvishal04/MedicalAssistant/ReadMe.md

 ### 6. Run the Application:
-    First, Run the FastAPI Server using command prompt in VS Code: uvicorn Server.main:app --reload After successfull run of FastAPI Server, run front-end of the Application in future release."# AI-medical-assistant" "# AI-medical-assistant"
+    First, Run the FastAPI Server using command prompt in VS Code: uvicorn Server.main:app --reload After successfull run of FastAPI Server, run front-end of the Application in future release.